2020 – 2021 Committee

 Professor Armand D'Angour

 Armand D’Angour pursued careers as a cellist and businessman before becoming a Tutor in Classics at Jesus College in 2000.
 In addition to his monograph The Greeks and the New (CUP 2011), he is the author of articles and chapters on the language, literature, psychology and culture of ancient Greece.
 In 2013-17 he undertook research into ancient Greek music, and in 2017 was awarded a Vice Chancellor’s Prize for Public Engagement with Research.
 In addition to numerous broadcasts on radio and television, a short film on YouTube has reached over 400,000 views after its publication in December 2017.
-His book Socrates in Love: The Making of a Philosopher is due for publication in April 2019.
+His book Socrates in Love: The Making of a Philosopher was published in April 2019.
 More details of his work are available on his website www.armand-dangour.com.

 Professor Eleanor Dickey